leifadev/shoutout/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-First of all, thank you for taking your time to issue, and therefore participating into a tremendous growth and stability of Scout!
+First of all, thank you for taking your time to issue, and therefore participating into a tremendous growth and stability of Shoutout!
 Take your time and be detailed as possible, good luck!

 ### **Describe the bug**
 What is the bug or malfunction that you are experiencing?